Why nonprofit organisations should consider cyber insurance

 Social media

-Nonprofits utilize social media platforms for outreach, fundraising, and creating awareness.
+Nonprofits utilise social media platforms for outreach, fundraising, and creating awareness.
 However, cybercriminals can exploit this increased online presence of nonprofits through social engineering techniques to steal sensitive information or launch phishing attacks.

 Websites

-Nonprofit websites provide information about the organization's mission, its projects, and collect user data.
+Nonprofit websites provide information about the organisation's mission, its projects, and often collect user data.
 But if they lack proper security, websites can become vulnerable to hacks and expose sensitive user information.

 How sensitive data can increase business liability